Raed Salah: 2017 sermon and arrest

 In August 2017, a month after Salah was released from prison, having served a nine-month sentence for his 2007 sermon in East Jerusalem, he was again arrested.
 This time on allegations of membership in an illegal organization (the Northern Branch) and of inciting to terror over a sermon he gave in July the same year in which he praised the "martyrs of Al-Aqsa" and those guarding it.

 During the trial, Salah argued that his views were religious opinions and that he did not call for violence.
 His lawyer said that quoting from the Quran should be protected by freedom of speech, and that it is a matter of interpretation whether such quotes are Islamic discourse or incitement.

+2020 sentencing

 On 10 February 2020, a court in Israel sentenced Salah to 28 months in prison for "inciting to terror".
 An appeals court upheld Salah's conviction and he began serving his sentence on 4 August.

-While he was taken to prison, hundreds of his supporters gathered outside in a show of solidarity with their preacher, chanting "Every Muslim and Arab in the world is proud of you — I do not respect the court's decision."
+While he was taken to prison, hundreds of his supporters gathered outside in a show of solidarity with their preacher, chanting: "Every Muslim and Arab in the world is proud of you — I do not respect the court's decision".
 Jamal Zahalka, former leader of the Arab-Israeli Balad party, said that Salah was the victim of a witch hunt: "this is another milestone in his political persecution.
-The [Northern Branch of the] Islamic Movement has been outlawed, now the right to speak is also outlawed."
+The [Northern Branch of the] Islamic Movement has been outlawed, now the right to speak is also outlawed".

 On 13 December 2021, he was released from prison after having served 16 months of his sentence.

+2025 arrest and release

+On 28 January 2025, Salah's home in Umm al-Fahm was raided by Israeli police and Salah was arrested.
+He was then released later that day following an interrogation.

+His arrest drew condemnation from Umm al-Fahm Mayor, Dr. Samir Sobhi Mahameed, saying: "Sheikh Raed Salah is not a criminal, and the police forces must leave the city of Umm al-Fahm".